Pulmonary artery

 A pulmonary artery is an artery in the pulmonary circulation that carries deoxygenated blood from the right side of the heart to the lungs.
 The largest pulmonary artery is the main pulmonary artery or pulmonary trunk from the heart, and the smallest ones are the arterioles, which lead to the capillaries that surround the pulmonary alveoli.

 Structure

 The pulmonary arteries are blood vessels that carry systemic venous blood from the right ventricle of the heart to the microcirculation of the lungs.
-Unlike in other organs where arteries supply oxygenated blood, the blood carried by the pulmonary arteries is deoxygenated, as it is venous blood returning to the heart.
+Unlike in other organs where arteries supply oxygenated blood, the blood carried by the pulmonary arteries is deoxygenated, as it is venous blood returning to the lungs.
 The main pulmonary arteries emerge from the right side of the heart and then split into smaller arteries that progressively divide and become arterioles, eventually narrowing into the capillary microcirculation of the lungs where gas exchange occurs.

 Pulmonary trunk

 Volume rendering of a high resolution CT scan of the thorax.
 The anterior thoracic wall, the airways and the pulmonary vessels anterior to the root of the lung have been digitally removed to visualize the different levels of the pulmonary circulation.

 In order of blood flow, the pulmonary arteries start as the pulmonary trunk that leaves the fibrous pericardium (parietal pericardium) of the ventricular outflow tract of right ventricle (also known as infundibulum or conus arteriosus.
 The outflow track runs superiorly and to the left, posterior to the pulmonary valve.
 The pulmonary trunk bifurcates into right and left pulmonary arteries below the arch of aorta and in front of the left main bronchus.
 Pulmonary trunk is short and wide – approximately 5 cm in length and 2 cm-3 cm in diameter.

 The pulmonary trunk splits into the right and the left main pulmonary artery.
 The left main pulmonary artery is shorter than the right, passes behind and downwards the descending aorta and above the left main bronchus to the root of the left lung.
 Above, the left main pulmonary artery is connected to the concavity of the proximal descending aorta by the ligamentum arteriosum.
 The right pulmonary artery pass across the midline of the body, below the carina of trachea, and comes in front of the right main bronchus.